comcaptain/study/swift/CS193P Developing Apps for iOS/Lecture 1: Getting started with SwiftUI.md

 ```

 - struct is a collection of variables and functions
-- It looks similar to class but is not class ContentView is name of the struct, which is similar to class's class name
+- It looks similar to class but is not class.
+ContentView is name of the struct, which is similar to class's class name
 - `:View` is to make ContentView look like a view.
 It's similar to class inheritence but it's not
 - `var` is a keyword saying body is a variable
 - `some View` is saying that the type is a View-like type. i.e. struts that `:View`, like ContentView